 The purpose of the electronic target testing conducted at the Harvey Range Shooting

-Complex on the 10th February 2016 was to :-
+Complex on the 10th February 2016 was to:-

 1. Establish a rigorous testing method for electronic targets which can reliably assess other methods of target management.
-Established methods such as shot counts and target records will need modification as shooting styles and accuracy change, and without some standard way to monitor actual target accuracy these may be misleading.
+Established methods such as shot counts and target records will need modification as shooting styles and accuracy change, and without some standard way to monitor actual target accuracy, these may be misleading.

-2. Measure and compare the accuracy of targets of the same make and model in new, slightly degraded and very degraded condition.
+2. Measure and compare the accuracy of targets of the same make and model in a new, slightly degraded and very degraded condition.
 The targets tested were all Kongsberg Model H1H purchased within the last two years

-A second series of electronic target testing was conducted at the Harvey Range Shooting Complex on the 18th July 2016 as a follow-up to the tests performed in February.
+The second series of electronic target testing was conducted at the Harvey Range Shooting Complex on the 18th July 2016 as a follow-up to the tests performed in February.
 The tests were designed to determine the accuracy of targets that had recorded between 2500 and 5000 shots since new and also to test the accuracy of one of the TMRC Club targets that had been recently rebuilt.

 We welcome anyone wishing to have an opportunity to a re-test we would make ourselves available.